danilfg/bank-test-platform/README.md

 ### PostgreSQL

-PostgreSQL is the primary transactional database for all persistent business entities: users, clients, accounts, transfers, tickets, sessions, and identity/access records.
+PostgreSQL is the primary transactional database for domain and identity data.

 Current metrics: